Piper Alpha: Occidental “never ever apologised.”

 Despite the best efforts of the above MPs the amendment tabled by Tam Dalyell in support of the minority report to the Burgoyne report being adopted was defeated by 99 votes to 60.
 LINK

-So I was amazed to read of Lord Cullen being praised, as if he had just invented the wheel vis a vis his recommendation that an independent safety body not connected with production I.E. the Health & Safety Executive take over this role from the Department of Energy.
+So I was amazed to read of Lord Cullen being praised, as if he had just invented the wheel with regard to his recommendation that an independent safety body not connected with production I.E. the Health & Safety Executive take over this role from the Department of Energy.
 It was something every right minded person in industry knew was essential and should have been adopted by government in 1980.

 The rest of Lord Cullen’s recommendations were sensible and equally obvious measures that were employed in petrochemical and oil refining plants onshore or had been highlighted by the Piper Alpha explosion, fire and rescue attempts.